sgdevmane/interview-guide/markdowns/ngrx/ngrx-questions.md

 ---

-## NgRx DevTools and Debugging

-### Q19: How do you effectively use NgRx DevTools for debugging and what are advanced debugging techniques?
+### Q24: How do you effectively use NgRx DevTools for debugging and what are advanced debugging techniques?

 **Answer:**
 NgRx DevTools provide powerful debugging capabilities for state management, action tracking, time-travel debugging, and performance monitoring.